-- A significant part of the body mass (vast majority of points of mass) is in motion/moves along an identifiable trajectory (motion path). - The movement is intentional and controlled
+- A significant part of the body mass (vast majority of points of mass) is in motion/moves along an identifiable trajectory (motion path). - The movement is independently of any velocity. - The movement is intentional and controlled . - A dynamic exercise can include a short static part (building up the press handstand where part of the dynamic exercise is held for 1 or two canter strides).